This is the multi-page printable view of this section. Click here to print.

 Step 3: Install AnchoreCTL

-Next, we’ll install the lightweight Anchore Enterprise client tool, quickly test using the version operation, and set up a few environment variables to allow it to interact with your quickstart deployment using the following process:
+Next, we’ll install the lightweight Anchore Enterprise client tool, quickly test using the version operation, and set up a few environment variables to allow it to interact with your quickstart deployment using the admin password you defined in the previous step.

 # ./anchorectl version